 The amended bill provides for public health emergency credits to be awarded to an inmate in the custody of the Department of Corrections (DOC) or a juvenile in the custody of the Juvenile Justice Commission (JJC) who is scheduled to be released from custody within one year.
 The credits are to be awarded if a public health emergency is declared by the Governor in response to a communicable or infectious disease, and results in substantial modification to department-wide correctional facility operations.
 The credits would reduce the inmate or juvenile's sentence at the rate of four months for each month, or portion of each month, served during the declared emergency, with a maximum of eight months of remission to be awarded for any declared emergency period.
 The bill also provides that an award of public health emergency credits is not to limit or affect an inmate's eligibility for parole consideration.
-Public health emergency credits are not to be awarded to an inmate or juvenile who has been deemed a repetitive, compulsive sex offender.
+Public health emergency credits would not be awarded to any inmate or juvenile who is serving a sentence for murder, aggravated sexual assault, or who has been deemed a repetitive, compulsive sex offender.